Alderstrøst

 Alderstrøst refers to two residential complexes built by Association of Craftsmen in Copenhagen to provide affordable housing for elderly, indigent members and their widows in the Nørrebro district of Copenhagen, Denmark.
 The oldest is located on Nørrebrogade (Nørrebrogade 17, Baggesensgade 10 and Blågårdsgade 9).
 The other one is located at the corner of Nørre Allé (No. 15–19) and Møllegade (No. 28–30).
 The Nørreborgade complex is no longer owned by Håndværkerforeningen.

 History

 Creating the foundation

 On a board meeting in 1852, the idea was conceived for a "collection lottery" which was to raise funds for the construction of affordable housing for elderly craftsmen in Copenhagen but the lottery was not approved by the authorities until 1857.
-The Alderstrøst Foundation was established by in 1862.Other contributions came from gifts and grants.
+The Alderstrøst Foundation was established in 1862.
+Other contributions came from gifts and grants.

 Alderstrøst in Nørrebrogade

 An 11,606 square alen (4,180 m2) site on Nørrebrogade was acquired the architect Theodor Sørensen, who had recently completed St. John's Church, Nørrebro's first church, was charged with the design of the first residences.
 The building was completed in 1863.
 It was expanded with a new wing on Baggesengade and a connecting building in 1870–71.
 The complex was expanded again in 1870 when a new wing was built on Blågårdsgade.
 All the buildings are in four or five storeys and the complex originally contained 194 homes.